 Are you able to enjoy a relaxing holiday as a vegan following a plant-based diet when you can’t indulge in hearty national dishes?
 Vegans can still have incredible, life-changing travel experiences.
 There are just a few things to take into consideration, as a vegan, before buying that plane ticket for your next plant based holiday adventure.

 Firstly though, what is veganism?
 The Vegan Society describe Veganism as a “way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”
 Vegans value the gift of life above all else.
 Veganism means living a cruelty-free life and having compassion for creatures big and small, whether you are at home or whilst you are travelling.
-This set of ethics can make for extra challenges whilst traveling as a vegan.
+This set of ethics can make for extra challenges whilst traveling as a vegan and as conscious traveler.

 1. Sneaky non-vegan ingredients

 One reason that vegan travel is hard is due to sneaky non-vegan ingredients.

 It is easy to spot fish and meat on a menu but other items are trickier to uncover.

 Sneaky meat broth, pesky fish sauce, hidden meat chucks, annoying eggs and creamy soups are just some of the things that vegans have to uncover and avoid on their trip.
 You may have experienced the frustration of why something is not vegan in your hometown but you tend to know what dishes you can and can’t have.
 It can be much harder to find out whether or not something is plant-based in a different country and culture.
 Especially, if there is a different language in that country.

 If you are travelling to a country as a vegan with a different language, consider downloading the vegan passport before you go, to help you communicate.